 Analyzing the crew mistakes, we see that among the most frequent mistakes made by the crew are the Navigation Errors (Group E) with an 81.2%.
 However, there is not one epigraph in this group that stands out among the others.
-The "Navigation error due to misjudgment" or "Navigation error due to overconfidence" are a bit more frequent than "Navigation error due to misuse of vessel equipment" or a "Navigation error due to poor technical training or inexperience".
+The "Navigation error due to misjudgment" or "Navigation error due to overconfidence" are a bit more frequent than "Navigation error due to poor technical training or inexperience".